 The most important herbs for the treatment of depression are: brahmi, jatamansi, and vacha.
 In addition, specific herbs are used in vata, pitta, and kapha-type depression.

 Brahmi is by far the most important herb for treatment of affective mood disorders.
-Its active principle, hersaponin, regulates brainwave activity, and aids porductio of malnutrition and serotonin.
+Its active principle, hersaponin, regulates brainwave activity and aids the natural production of serotonin.
 It contains iron, riboflavin, vitamin B6 and oleic acid.
 In the treatment of depression, brahmi is taken as a tea, on teaspoon steeped for ten minutes in a cup of boiling water.
 It should be taken three times daily.
 At bedtime, for a more sedative effect, milk is used in place of water.
 In addition to brahmi tea, brahmi ghee is used both as a nasya and as a tonic: brahmi ghee nasya is taken five drops in each nostril daily; before bed.
 Brahmi ghee is taken as a tonic, one teaspoon on an empty stomach, twice daily.
 Brahmi oil may be made using either sesame or coconut oil.
 Brahmi-sesame oil is applied to the soles of the feet at bedtime and to the forehead, in cases of vata-type depression, and wil help calm the prana vayu and bring sound sleep.
 Brahmi-coconut or Brahmi-sunflower oil is applied to the soles of the feet and forehead in the case of pitta-type depression, and helps calm anger.

 In severe cases of depression, basti is administered regularly, using brahmi decoction and sesame oil.
 Ayurvedic treatment of depression should not be deemed unsuccessful until brahmi teas, brahmi ghee tonic, grahmi ghee nasya and brahmi basti have been administered for several months.